 The News Roundup – Domestic

-A Federal Aviation Administration glitch grounded every flight in the U.S. this week.
-The regulator claimed the stoppage was due to a corrupted database file.
+On Thursday, President Biden traveled to California to visit areas hit by extreme weather.
+Since the atmospheric river storms began in late December, thousands of homes have been damaged and at least 20 people have been killed.

-Elon Musk now holds the record for the most amount of money ever lost.
-The Guinness Book of World Records has noted the Tesla CEO has lost between $180 and $200 billion due to his car company’s stock tanking.
+The tech layoffs continue this week with Microsoft’s announcement that 10,000 workers, or 5 percent, of its workforce will be let go.
+Amazon and the business software company Salesforce also announced significant layoffs earlier this month.

-We cover these stories and more during the domestic hour of the News Roundup.
+We cover the most important stories from around the country on the domestic hour of the News Roundup.

 Copyright 2023 WAMU 88.5